coogger/coogger/RULES.md

 - Community leaders must send $10 dollars per month to the @coogger.wallet account as SBD/STEEM.
 - $10 dollars are used for maintenance, service and server fee.
+- Payments must be send on the 10th of every month.
 -------

 #### If you accept these rules, you must send a commit to this file as write